Patternslib/Patterns/src/pat/navigation/documentation.md

 ## Description

-Marks navigation paths with "in-path" and "current" classes and allows of auto-injecting content when menu item was marked with the "current" class.
+Marks navigation paths with "in-path" and "current" classes.

 ## Documentation

 The "in-path" and "current" classes and the "item-wrapper" are configurable.

-Use the "navigation-load-current" class on the navigation wrapper element to content from menu items marked with the "current" class.
+You can automatically load the navigation item marked with the `current` class by adding the class `navigation-load-current` along with `pat-navigation` on the pattern element.
+This would invoke a `click` event on the current navigation item and that can be used to load content via `pat-inject`.

 For examples see index.html.